Spirit Hunter: Death Mark II

 - 9 % negative mentions

 The gameplay in "Death Mark II" has transitioned to a side-scrolling adventure format, which some players find cumbersome and less engaging compared to previous titles.
 While the new mechanics, such as 2D exploration and item collection, offer a fresh experience, they often feel redundant and fail to enhance the overall tension and immersion of the game.
-Despite these criticisms, many players appreciate the improved navigation and quality-of-life features, as well as the impactful story that unfolds throughout the gameplay.
+Despite these criticisms, many players appreciate the improved navigation and quality-of-life features, as well as the impactful story that unfolds as the game progresses.

 “The new gameplay elements include walking around in 2D environments, collecting and using items, sometimes with a companion who we can also interact with.”

-“The new traversal system is great; I liked the old way too, but this is certainly easier to navigate, and the animated characters are more dynamic to watch.
-Thank you for the quality-of-life gameplay design choices like the option to return to the infirmary.”
+“The new traversal system is great; I liked the old way too, but this is certainly easier to navigate, and the animated characters are more dynamic to watch.”

 “They fixed up a lot of gameplay issues from the previous two games.”